Essential Checklist for Puppies

 Once you’ve settled on your collar and leash set, head to the name tag section and get some identification on that pooch!
 Your dog’s name, a phone number and any medical needs is all you need.
 We also highly suggest getting your pet microchipped in case they are ever brought to an animal shelter or vet without a collar.

 #9 Pet Insurance

 Pet insurance helps mitigate out-of-pocket expenses for an unexpected vet bill so you can focus on your pet’s ongoing health.
 Not only is it super affordable but you can customize plans around your monthly budget.
-Plus, pet owners can get up to 90% reimbursed on those unexpected medical bills.
+Pet owners can get up to 90% reimbursed on unexpected medical bills.
 That’s a big relief.

 Check out Odie Pet Insurance to get an instant quote!